-ENTER THE ROCKET SHIP
+>ENTER THE ROCKET SHIP

-Your Spaceship
+Your Spaceship There is calendar and a packing crate here.

-You can see a calendar and a packing crate here.
 "Nice ship," says Umberto, who obviously knows a nice ship when he sees one.

-READ THE CALENDAR.
+>READ THE CALENDAR.
 OPEN THE PACKING CRATE

-It's the Miss Solar System Calendar for 2036, currently open to February.
-February features Miss Ganymede, a stunning redhead in a see-through spacesuit.
+It is a copy of the Miss Solar System calendar for 2036, currently open to February.
+February features Miss Ganymede, a stunning redhead in a seethrough spacesuit.
 Her seductive pose leaves you aching.